-These are 3 Halloween music education activities that are easy enough to do with one child, a few children, or a classroom full of children.
+These are 3 Halloween music activities that are easy enough to do with one child, a few children, or a classroom full of children.
 These activities are easy to teach to younger students and can be added to and made a little more difficult for older students.

 1. “In the Hall of the Mountain King” by Edvard Grieg